andr6/Banzai/README.md

 ### StackStorm Container: apt-get install ###

-A ToolChain install script `toolchain_install.sh` from `StackStorm/runtime/entrypoint.d` is run upon container startup.
-The script installs all security tools for use within the AppSec Pipeline, using the 'apt-get install' command.
+`apt-get install [package]` within the containers may have issues with DNS resolution if you are using Ubuntu due to a Network Manager feature..

-If you have the NetworkManager daemon installed on your machine, go into the `NetworkManager.conf` file and comment out `dns=dnsmasq` line.
+To fix this, navigate to `/etc/NetworkManager/NetworkManager.conf` and comment out `dns=dnsmasq` line.
-The path to Networkmanager.conf should be `/etc/NetworkManager/NetworkManager.conf`

 OS tested with issues:
 * Ubuntu 16.04
+* Ubuntu 14.04
 OS tested without issues:
 * MacOS High Sierra